 Start with analyzing your passions and identifying what specifically you would like to achieve in the future.
 As a young person, mentors and education are especially important.

-This does not necessarily mean you must attend colleague or get a degree; your education can come from internship or volunteering if those suites your goals best.
+This does not necessarily mean you must attend college or get a degree; your education can come from internships or volunteering if those suit your goals best.

 The Individual Professional Development Plan